 - Then, explode up to standing by driving with your hips and hamstrings.

-For added difficulty, use chains or resistance bands on the ends of the barbells so that the resistance increases at the end range of motion.
+For added difficulty, use chains or resistance bands on the ends of the barbells so that the resistance increases at the end of the range of motion.

 #3: Step-Ups

-The weighted step-up is one of the best lower-body strengthening exercises for the glutes, quads, calves, hamstrings, and hip flexors.
+The weighted step-up is one of the most effective lower-body strengthening exercises for targeting the glutes, quads, calves, hamstrings, and hip flexors.

-Plus, it is a low-impact plyo box exercise, which is great for beginners, those with joint pain, or to give your bones and joints a break during a high-impact plyometric box workout.
+Additionally, it is low-impact, making it ideal for beginners, those with joint pain, or as a break for your bones and joints during a high-impact workout.

 Focus on really driving your leg into full extension as you step up onto the box to isolate the glutes.